markli93/StudentList/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a React App without node_modules.
-Please install all dependencies before running this app.
+Please install all dependencies using npn install.

+This app allows it's user to add different tags to each student.
+User can also search a specific student by student name, tags or both.

 ## Available Scripts